Rockford (video game): Plot

-The player is on a treasure hunt, and visits five worlds to collect treasures without getting crushed by giant rocks, boxing himself in, getting caught by enemies or running out of time.
+Rockford is a game in which the player is on a treasure hunt involving five different worlds, and needs to collect treasures while avoiding getting crushed by giant rocks, boxing himself in, getting caught by enemies or running out of time.
 Once the required amount of treasure is collected, the player must locate the exit door to finish the level.

 The Explorer

 Gold coins must be collected.
 Enemies here are bats and evil monkeys.
 Killing a bat will give 9 coins.
 One level features a giant snake, which can turn evil monkeys to stones and stones to gold coins.

 The Cook

 This food-themed world consists oranges (or rolls) as stones, and apples as treasures.
 The enemies are sandwiches and fried eggs.
 Killing a sandwich gives 9 apples.
 This world features two types of sausages - a good sausage, which turns fried eggs into oranges and oranges into apples, and an evil rotten sausage which does the polar opposite.
 One level features a clock collectible, which gives additional time.